Proposed streamlining of MSAC assessment of positron emission tomography (PET)

 The Department has convened an expert working group to assist with the development of this new assessment approach, which was reviewed by the PICO Advisory Sub-Committee (PASC) at its December 2018 meeting.

-The Evaluation Sub-Committee (ESC) provided initial feedback on the approach at its February 2019 meeting.
-The first draft of the methodology for the new assessment approach is expected to be presented to ESC.
+The Evaluation Sub-Committee (ESC) has provided feedback on the new approach at its February and June 2019 meetings, including providing feedback on a model to evaluate effectiveness and a triage model to determine suitable cancer types for the new assessment process.
+A final draft of the approach is expected to be presented at the next ESC.

 We invite interested stakeholders to stay informed of the progress of this work by monitoring this webpage.